What happens if you break GDPR rules?

 - Wherther you followed codes of conduct listed in Article 40

 The GDPR makes some violations more severe than others, with two tiers of fines:

-- Fines of up to €10 million, or 2% of your company’s worldwide annual revenue from the last fiscal year, whichever is higher.
+- Minor GDPR offences are fined of up to €10 million, or 2% of your company’s worldwide annual revenue from the last fiscal year, whichever is higher.

-- Fines of up to €20 million, or 4% of your company’s worldwide annual revenue from the preceding financial year, whichever is higher.
+- Serious GDPR offences are fined of up to €20 million, or 4% of your company’s worldwide annual revenue from the preceding financial year, whichever is higher.